Agiliti Inc (AGTI) Stock: A Look at the Analyst Recommendations - News Heater

 AGTI) stock’s latest price update

-Agiliti Inc (NYSE: AGTI)’s stock price has decreased by -7.62 compared to its previous closing price of 8.01.
-However, the company has seen a -4.52% decrease in its stock price over the last five trading sessions.
+Agiliti Inc (NYSE: AGTI)’s stock price has plunge by -1.63relation to previous closing price of 7.35.
+Nevertheless, the company has seen a -10.19% plunge in its stock price over the last five trading sessions.
 Proactive Investors reported 2023-11-15 that Agiliti Inc shares climbed 15% to close at $7.83 on Tuesday after UBS analysts upgraded the healthcare services provider’s stock to ‘Buy’ from ‘Neutral’ ahead of what they believe are cost improvement upside, execution of a turnaround plan, and a solution for a challenged customer base.
 In an update to clients, though, the analysts reduced their price target on the stock from $16 per share to $10, noting the company’s hospital customers remain challenged with HCA Healthcare Inc recently outlining plans to downsize inventory by 25% over the next 24 months.

 AGTI’s Market Performance

-AGTI’s stock has fallen by -4.52% in the past week, with a monthly drop of -4.27% and a quarterly rise of 32.38%.
-The volatility ratio for the week is 6.10% while the volatility levels for the last 30 days are 5.66% for Agiliti Inc The simple moving average for the last 20 days is -4.28% for AGTI stock, with a simple moving average of -37.80% for the last 200 days.
+Agiliti Inc (AGTI) has experienced a -10.19% fall in stock performance for the past week, with a 0.56% rise in the past month, and a 34.89% rise in the past quarter.
+The volatility ratio for the week is 6.07%, and the volatility levels for the past 30 days are at 5.86% for AGTI.
+The simple moving average for the last 20 days is -6.73% for AGTI stock, with a simple moving average of -38.57% for the last 200 days.

 Analysts’ Opinion of AGTI